novacrazy/scriptor/docs/api.md

 console.log( root.value() ); //0, 1, 2, 3, 4, 5, 6, 7, 8, 9
 ```

-The actual 'tree' structure of the above code is:
+Here is a small printout of the actual 'tree' like structure of the above code:
 ```
 root
 ├─ value: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9